 Alternative Scenario E

 The objective is to analyze the different impacts of an on-shore and off-shore grid.
-It is a variant of alternative scenario E where higher proportions of off-shore wind are interconnected closer to load as suggested in the 2020 Brattle/GE/CHA study (e.g. more even split of offshore wind between SEMA, Boston and CT).
+It is a variant of alternative scenario G where higher proportions of off-shore wind are interconnected closer to load as suggested in the 2020 Brattle/GE/CHA study (e.g. more even split of offshore wind among Southeast Massachusetts, Boston and Connecticut).

 Assumptions

-The detailed assumptions for the different scenarios are shown in the appended table.
+The detailed assumptions for the different scenarios are shown in the Assumptions Document which is part of this Study Framework.

 Deliverables and Output Results